SMS Documentation

 Log of SMS sent from the API

-This API endpoint is used to retrieve the log of SMS messages sent via the API.
+This endpoint allows you to retrieve the log of SMS messages sent through the API.

 Endpoint: